-Yesterday was the first day of Standard Time across most of North America.
-We got an extra hour of sleep, but in exchange for this bonus snooze time, we are now faced with several months of ever-encroaching darkness.
-It’s the perfect time for a bag with built-in reflective capabilities, which kicks off our new “Did it with Dritz” week.
+With the time change from Daylight to Standard Time across most of North America, we get an extra hour of sleep, but in exchange for this bonus snooze time, we are now faced with several months of ever-encroaching darkness.
+It’s the perfect time for a bag with built-in reflective capabilities.
 This high-visibility mini-tote is great for kids who are often headed to school and back home in the dark.
-See how we used four different nifty notions from Dritz.
+We used four different nifty notions from Dritz.

 Although designed with kids in mind, there’s no reason it couldn’t be used for adults as well.
 The cross body strap might need to be lengthened, but otherwise, it would be a great mini tote for anyone.